kybernetyk/homik/Readme.md

 Of course not intended for mission critical stuff.
 But useful to track local machines, etc. (And running stuff in your terminal gives you extra hacker cred of course).

-Currently it's barely a prototype...
+#Current Status
+Currently it's barely a prototype... the UI code is non-existent, the network code is comically broken.
+The only thing that works is concurrency (thanks to the great libdispatch - best piece of software engineering in the last 10 years or so!).

 #Screenshots
 See the screenshots folder.
 But here's one (the upper left window):